sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-oneclick.md

 # AWS One-Click Installation for Sourcegraph

-In one-clicks, a verified and pre-configured Sourcegraph instance will be launched with:
+Launch a verified and pre-configured Sourcegraph instance with the following:

-- Latest version of Sourcegraph
-- A EBS Volume as the root disk with 50GB of storage
+- Root EBS volume with 50GB of storage
-- A configurable EBS Volume as the data store with 500GB of storage
+- Additional EBS volume with 500GB of storage, for storing code and search indices
 - Security group with default rules: `HTTP(port 80), HTTPS(port 443), and SSH(port 22)`
+- The latest version of Sourcegraph

-You will only need to choose your `Virtual Private Cloud (VPC)` and `SSH Key-Pair` to get started.
+You only need to choose your VPC and SSH Key-Pair to get started.

 ---